Notes on isocrystals: A remark on constructible coefficients

 Recently, Le Stum has given a site-theoretic construction of overconvergent $F$-isocrystals \cite{lestum} and proposed a theory of \emph{constructible isocrystals} \cite{lestum-constructible}.
 It is hoped that this again yields a six operations formalism, with somewhat less technical baggage required than in Caro's approach.

-In any case, using these methods, Abe \cite{abe-companion} has recently succeeded in porting L. Lafforgue's proof of the Langlands correspondence for $\GL_n$ over a function field \cite{lafforgue} into $p$-adic cohomology; this immediately resolves Deligne's conjecture on crystalline companions \cite[Conjecture~1.2.10]{deligne-weil2} in dimension 1, and also gives some results in higher dimension.
-See \cite{kedlaya-companions} for further discussion.
+In any case, using arithmetic $\mathscr{D}$-modules, Abe \cite{abe-companion} has recently succeeded in porting L. Lafforgue's proof of the Langlands correspondence for $\GL_n$ over a function field \cite{lafforgue} into $p$-adic cohomology; this immediately resolves Deligne's conjecture on crystalline companions \cite[Conjecture~1.2.10]{deligne-weil2} in dimension 1, and ultimately leads to corresponding results in higher dimension.
+(Note that this requires working not just on schemes, but on certain algebraic stacks.)
+See \cite{kedlaya-companions, kedlaya-companions2} for further discussion.

+A related point is that the category of arithmetic $\mathscr{D}$-modules satisfies descent with respect to proper hypercoverings (as then does the category of overconvergent $F$-isocrystals).
+See \cite[\S 3]{abe-nearby}.

+It is expected that one can similarly port V. Lafforgue's construction of (one direction of) the Langlands correspondence for any reductive group over a function field \cite{lafforgue-langlands} into $p$-adic cohomology.
+This requires an adaptation of \emph{Drinfeld's lemma}, on products of fundamental groups in characteristic $p$, for both overconvergent $F$-isocrystals and arithmetic $\mathscr{D}$-modules.
+For discussion of the former, see \cite{kedlaya-drinfeld-lemma}.